Rick's Research Café

-Rick’s Research Café is a monthly seminar series that gives USF Sarasota Manatee faculty an opportunity to present their unfinished research projects.
+Rick's Research Café is a monthly seminar series that gives the USF Sarasota-Manatee campus faculty an opportunity to present their unfinished research projects.
 The goal is to facilitate constructive feedback from cross-disciplinary peers to help the author improve the quality of his/her work prior to publication.

 Prior Research Presentations

 Embodying Traditions: Black Performance and the Long Struggle for Cultural Equity in Urban America

 Fair Trial v.
 Free Press: Pretrial Publicity's Influence on Jurors' Verdicts, Impressions, Memories, & Emotions